YoussefKADDAM/YoussefKADDAM/README.md

 - 🔥 Recently built:
   - **PDF RAG Q&A App** using LangChain + Ollama
   - **Laptop Price Predictor App** using ML & Streamlit
-- 🧠 Always learning and exploring new AI tools, LLMs & embeddings.
+- 🧠 Always learning and exploring new AI tools.

 ---